sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 Use the Advanced Editor to Shuffle Answers
 *********************************************

-You can configure the problem to shuffle answers by editing XML in the :ref:`advanced editor<Advanced Editor>`.
+You can configure the problem to shuffle answers by editing the OLX in the :ref:`advanced editor<Advanced Editor>`.

 To add shuffling to a problem, you add ``shuffle="true"`` to the